-Equality Act 2010
+- Equality Act 2010

+- Supporting Children in School with Medical Conditions DfE December 2015

-SEN Code of Practice /SEN Local Offer
+- SEN Code of Practice /SEN Local Offer

-Supporting Children at school with Medical Conditions-DfE April 2014
+- Supporting Children at school with Medical Conditions-DfE April 2014

-Health and Safety at Work Act 1974
+- Health and Safety at Work Act 1974

-Date of approval: Summer Term 2019

-Signature: Headteacher

-Signature: Chair of Local Governing Board

-Renewal Date: Summer Term 2021

-APPENDIX 1

-School Procedures on being informed of a medical need;

-- Healthcare professional or parent informs school of medical needs on admission, or if newly diagnosed, or that needs have changed. - First Aid, Pastoral Manager and teachers to identify those pupils needing an Education, Health and Care Plan (EHCP) with a high level of medical need e.g. diabetes, severe allergic reaction (epi-pen users), and epilepsy. - Office Manager to record all details of pupils with medical conditions from admission data forms and from annual data check onto SIMs. - Pastoral Manager to co-ordinate EHCP through partnership meeting with parents, child, healthcare professionals, key staff as appropriate. - Agreement reached what support is needed, and who leads on writing the EHCP (guidance p10 DfE document) - EHCP implemented and circulated to all relevant staff and First Aid team. - EHCPs are reviewed annually or when conditions changes.
-In summer term, letter is sent home to remind parents to make sure spare medicines (inhaler/epi-pens) kept in school are in date. - Administering non-prescription medicines: written permission must be provided by parents/carers, and filed in reception; if a child is unwell, parental permission must be sought before administering pain relief. - Record kept of all medicines administered by trained school staff. - Parent/carers must collect all unused medicines for disposal. - Risk assessments for school visits and activities off site include relevant medical information. - All consent forms include a request for medical information. - List of key staff posted by in staffroom. - Pupil photographs and details of medical need kept in staffroom. - School staff training needs identified and actioned through Headteacher, Learning Mentor and school nurse.

-• Collated information passed to SENCo to include within the SEN Code of Practice for circulation to all staff at the start of the academic year.
+- School Procedures on being informed of a medical need; - Healthcare professional or parent informs school of medical needs on admission, or if newly diagnosed, or that needs have changed. - School Office (admission information), First Aiders, Pastoral Lead and teachers to identify those pupils needing a Health Care Plan with a high level of medical need e.g. diabetes, severe allergic reaction (epi-pen users), and epilepsy. - Office Lead to record all details of pupils with medical conditions from admission data forms and from annual data check onto SIMs. - Pastoral Lead to co-ordinate Health Care Plan through partnership meeting with parents, child, healthcare professionals, key staff as appropriate. - Agreement reached what support is needed, and who leads on writing the Health Care Plan (guidance p10 DfE document) - Health Care Plan implemented and circulated to all relevant staff and First Aid team. - Health Care Plans are reviewed annually or when conditions changes.
+In summer term, letter is sent home to remind parents to make sure spare medicines (inhaler/epi-pens) kept in school are in date. - Administering non-prescription medicines: written permission must be provided by parents/carers, and filed in reception; if a child is unwell, parental permission must be sought before administering pain relief. - Record kept of all medicines administered by trained school staff. - Parent/carers must collect all unused medicines for disposal. - Risk assessments for school visits and activities off site include relevant medical information. - All consent forms include a request for medical information. - List of first aiders posted around the school. - Health Care Plans uploaded onto CPOMS by Pastoral Lead. - School staff training needs identified and actioned through Headteacher, Pastoral Lead and school nurse - Collated information passed to SENCo to include within the SEN Code of Practice for circulation to all staff at the start of the academic year.